 To help reduce the spread of COVID -19, the Law Society offices are currently closed until further notice, with a work at home plan for all employees in effect.
 We remain available to assist you either by email or phone.
 For additional information, please check our contact page.
 Please note, our response times may be slower than usual but we appreciate your patience.

-To assist the profession, the Law Society used the Order’s schedule to create separate checklists that relate to the following specific actions, setting out what steps must be taken in each case:
+To assist the profession, the Law Society previously used the original Order’s schedule to create separate checklists that set out what steps must be taken in each case.
+These checklists remain applicable.

 Members should also note that the temporary suspension of the requirement for in-person corporate meetings for condominium corporations, co-operatives, corporations and credit unions continues providing the option for required meetings to be held, notified of and voted on electronically until March 31, 2021.

 However, certain Orders are NOT being renewed and these include:

 Under the Residential Tenancies Branch, provisions will end related to non-urgent evictions, the suspension of hearings for non-urgent orders of possession, late fees for non-payment of rent and freezing rent increases.
 All of these provisions will be repealed, effective Oct.
 1.

 A more detailed list of orders to be extended or not renewed as they are no longer needed or relevant can be found on the Manitoba Government website.